-Over the past decade, the South African water sector has gone through substantial change to address the disparity between access to potable water, the shortcomings in infrastructure development and the adherence to water quality standards.
-Despite an overall improvement of water service delivery countrywide, rural communities are still lagging behind.
-A number of reasons have been cited for this, ranging from resource and skill limitation to the geographical dispersion and physical distance between villages and towns (Rivett et al., 2013).
-An interesting phenomenon observed and cited in literature is that the reporting of water delivery faults is limited or non-existent in rural communities.
-Reasons are suggested to be ignorance of the complaint mechanisms available, a less empowered citizen structure and complex social relationships.
-Aspects such as citizens avoiding blaming or pointing out non-performances of government or municipal officials hinder the identification of service delivery problems (Rivett et al., 2013).
+In the past decade, the South African water sector has gone through substantial change to address the disparity in access to potable water, the shortcomings in water infrastructure development, and the adherence to water quality standards.
+Despite an overall improvement of water service delivery countrywide, rural communities are still lagging.
+A number of reasons ranging from resource and skill limitation to the geographical dispersion and physical distance between villages and towns have been explored to explain this phenomenon (Rivett et al., 2013).

+Within the growing body of research on water management, it has been observed that reporting of water delivery faults is limited, or even non-existent, in underresourced rural communities.
+Similarly, even in major metropolitan areas, there is clear a difference between the numbers of complaints logged in affluent areas compared to those in underresourced communities (Rivett et al., 2013).
+This is thought to result from a variety of factors, including ignorance of the complaints mechanisms available to citizens, a less empowered citizen structure, and complex relationships between water service providers and citizens.
+It has been noted that citizens may avoid blaming or pointing out non-performances of government or municipal officials, further hindering the identification, and subsequent resolution, of service delivery problems (Rivett et al., 2013).

 This study is based on the premise that community engagement is an important component of sustainable water supply management.
-Such engagement provides an avenue to establish the needs of communities on the one hand and, on the other hand, ensures the buy-in and trust in systems developed by government authorities to deliver services.
-Active community engagement relies on communities wanting to engage and contribute to the management and governance of services and on governance structures proactively seeking such engagement.
-One of the hindrances to reporting water supply faults by community members has been the limited understanding of the roles and responsibilities of local and district municipalities.
-Community members are unclear whom to contact and are disillusioned when there is no response to their complaints.
-Aspects such as reference numbers for follow-up of a logged call are rarely understood and are perceived as making the process of complaining difficult.
-Even in major metropolitan areas, there is a clear difference between the numbers of complaints logged in affluent areas compared to those in underresourced (Rivett et al., 2013).
+Such engagement serves a dual purpose: It provides an avenue to establish the needs of communities and, equally importantly, it ensures the buy-in and trust in systems developed by government authorities to deliver these services.
+Active community engagement relies on communities wanting to engage and contribute to the management and governance of services, and on governance structures proactively seeking such engagement and responding to it appropriately.

+One of the hindrances to community members reporting their water supply faults has been their limited understanding of the roles and responsibilities of local and district municipalities.
+Community members are unclear whom to contact, and are disillusioned when there is no response to their complaints.
+Attempts to address this lack of feedback through mechanisms such as using complaint reference numbers to follow up logged calls is rarely understood.
+It is perceived by communities as an obstacle to the process of raising a complaint rather than being an aid.
+Metropolitan areas have a big disparity in the numbers of complaints logged in affluent areas compared to underresourced communities (Rivett et al., 2013).

 Information communication technologies (ICTs) have been shown to offer new ways of engaging with the wider public on aspects such as governance.
 Over the past ten years, there has been an increase in literature suggesting such possibilities in the water, sanitation and hygiene sector (Champanis et al., 2013).
-The proliferation of mobile phones in developing countries and the rural areas of South Africa could result in ICTs contributing to overcoming the existing barriers of reporting water supply interruptions.
-This research project proposed an investigation into using ICTs to engage rural communities in water supply monitoring and reporting of faults.
-In order to assess whether and in which ways rural communities would use such tools and what the appropriate incentives for the usage would be, an ICT system was developed and implemented in two rural municipalities with six small towns.
-The system usage was observed for six months and data regarding engagement, system usage and response to complaints was monitored.
+The proliferation of mobile phones in developing countries specifically pertinent to this study, within the rural areas of South Africa, could result in ICTs contributing to overcoming the existing barriers of reporting water supply interruptions.

+This research project proposed an investigation into the use of ICTs to engage rural communities in water supply monitoring and reporting of faults.
+To assess whether and in which ways rural communities would use such tools and what the appropriate incentives for the usage would be, an ICT system was developed and implemented in two rural municipalities with six small towns.
+The system usage was observed for six months, and data regarding engagement, system usage and response to complaints were monitored and analysed.